← Finlynq

 Why compare a free app to a paid one?

-The comparison is not price — it is source availability, self-hosting, who can read your data, and whether you get investments, multi-currency, and MCP at all.
+The comparison isn't really about price.
+It's about source availability, self-hosting, who can read your data, and whether you get investments, multi-currency, and MCP at all.
 Finlynq's argument is structural.

 Does Finlynq track investments?
 YNAB does not.